oracle-livelabs/developer/23aifree-dev-env/podman-machine/podman-machine.md

 The Podman machine acts as a lightweight virtual machine, providing the necessary Linux kernel and runtime environment to manage and execute containers seamlessly.
 This ensures compatibility with containerized workloads, enabling you to run, test, and develop containerized applications effectively on non-Linux operating systems.

->**Note:** We are only providing instructions using Podman Desktop in this workshop.
-You can create a Podman machine also using the command line.
-If you are using Docker/Docker Desktop you need to create Docker Desktop VM or Docker virtual machine.
-The concept is the same, however the steps may slightly differ.
-Please refer to the official Docker documentation for more details.
+>**Note:** In this workshop, we will provide instructions exclusively using Podman Desktop.
+If you prefer, you can also create a Podman machine using the command line.
+For users of Docker/Docker Desktop, you will also need to create a Docker Desktop VM or Docker virtual machine.
+While the underlying concept is similar, the steps may differ slightly.
+To ensure accuracy, we recommend consulting the official Docker documentation for detailed guidance.

 Estimated Time: 10 minutes